 About the National Perinatal Mental Health Check

-On 12 May 2019, the Hon Scott Morrison MP, the then Prime Minister of Australia, announced the time-limited investment of $36 million over three years to establish the world-first digital Perinatal Mental Health Check Program.
-On 11 May, 2021, the then Treasurer, The Hon Josh Frydenberg announced the expansion of the Program for a further two years, now until July 2025.
+On 12 May 2019, the Commonwealth Government committed $36 million over three years to establish the world-first digital Perinatal Mental Health Check Program, which as now been expanded for a further two years, now until July 2025.

 Of this investment, funding was be provided to the Centre of Perinatal Excellence (COPE) to make iCOPE, our digital mental health screening tool, available in every public maternity hospital and maternal and child health centre in Australia. this will be at no cost the States and Territories as it is fully funded by the Commonwealth Government under this Initiative.